telerik/reporting-docs/report-items/graph/chart-types/bar.md

 ## Types

+The Graph supports the following Bar chart types:

 * __Clustered Bar Charts__&mdash;A Bar chart for displaying series as sets of horizontal bars.
 * __Stacked Bar Charts__&mdash;A Bar chart where multiple series are stacked vertically.
 Stacked Bar charts compare contributions of values to a total across categories.
 If there is only one series in your chart, the Stacked Bar chart will display in the same way as a Bar chart.
 * __100% Stacked Bar Charts__&mdash;A Bar chart where multiple series are stacked vertically to fit 100% of the chart area.
 100% Stacked Bar Charts are used for three or more data series when you want to compare distributions within categories and at the same time display the differences between categories.
 Each bar represents 100% of the amounts for that category.
 If there is only one series in your chart, all the bars will fit to 100% of the chart area.

 ## Creating Bar Charts with the Bar Chart Wizard

-In this section, you will learn how to create a Bar chart with our Bar Chart Wizard.
-We are going to create a `Clustered Bar` Chart that displays the LineTotal of the Product Categories by Years.
+In this section, you will learn how to create a Bar chart with the Telerik Reporting Bar Chart Wizard.
+You will create a Clustered Bar Chart that displays the **LineTotal** of the Product Categories by Years.
 The final report will look like the image above.

-In the general case, you may select `Stacked Bar` or `100% Stacked Bar`.
-The requiered settings are basically the same.
+In the general case, you can select a Stacked Bar or a 100% Stacked Bar chart.
+The required settings are basically the same.

-We will use a pre-defined SqlDataSource connecting to the example AdventureWorks database.
-Here is the query that returns the needed fields:
+The sample report will use a pre-defined SqlDataSource that connects to the example AdventureWorks database.
+The query that returns the needed fields is the following:

 ````SQL
 SELECT